kslides/kslides/README.md

 ### Local Development

 Speaker Notes do not work properly when running locally.
+They will work from GitHub, Netlify, or Heroku though.

 ### Kotlin Playground